gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 > Richard P. Feynman

+The whole idea of searching for "laws" (Lawton) rests on an assumption that there are universal

+All models are wrong is not just about statistical models.

+In order to determine if a descriptive claim agrees with reality, it must be translated into a quantitative model that makes predictions about things that can be measured.
+These quantitative models take many forms.
+A subclass of these models, mechanistic models, represent latent processes that can not be observed or measured, either inherently or due to technological limitations.

 Different levels of conceptual abstraction have proven successful in predicting how biological systems change over time.

 Still, predicting how ecosystems will change in the future remains a fundamental goal of ecology.